Undergraduate

 Double Major: Roadmap – Course 15-1 Management + Course 6-3 Computer Science and Engineering

 This roadmap is an ‘MIT student optimized’ guide for structuring your schedule.
-Course 15 always encourages you to choose courses based upon interest, not by whichever checks off the most boxes.
-Please read the footnotes for additional options, email: ugeducation@sloan.mit.edu, or come see us in E52-150 (Suite 133).
-Subjects that fulfill both Course 15 & Course 6-3 are in bold.
+Course 15 always encourages you to choose courses based upon interest, not by which ever checks off the most boxes.
+Please read the footnotes for additional options and email ugeducation@sloan.mit.edu or come see us in the Program Office (E52-150 Suite 133) to discuss.
+Subjects that fulfill both Course 15 and Course 6-3 requirements are bold.

 First Year Fall